matthias-jaeger-net/easy-ctf/README.md

 # easy-ctf
-A very easy and beginner friendly capture the flag online security challange
+A very easy and beginner friendly capture the flag online security challenge

+# Level 1